Yuuzi261/Tweetcord/README.md

 <details>
    <summary><b>📌click here to upgrade from 0.3.5 to 0.4.0</b></summary>

-> [!IMPORTANT]
-> Before everything starts you must upgrade the version of `tweety-ns` to `1.0.9.2` first and download or pull the new code from this repo.
+⚠️Before everything starts you must upgrade the version of `tweety-ns` to `1.0.9.2` first and download or pull the new code from this repo.

 Create a python file in the `cogs` folder and name it `upgrade.py`.
 Paste the following code and run the bot.
 Use the slash command `/upgrade version` to upgrade.
 This cog can be removed after the upgrade is completed.